hwservices/tronsr-template/BUDGET_EXPENSES.md

-* 40% IT support
+* 50% IT and dApps development
 * 10% operating costs
 * 10% lottery
-* 10% dApps development
 * 20% back to the community
 * 10% reserved